socialgene/socialgene.github.io/docs/advanced_start.md

 ### Adjusting parameters before starting

-Make sure you're in the top socialgene directory and have adjusted any necessary parameters in `common_parameters.env`.
+Make sure you're in the top SocialGene directory and have adjusted any necessary parameters in `common_parameters.env`.
 Set the `HMM_LOCATION` variable to the full path of the HMMs file created from the Nextflow pipeline (`/home/chase/my_outdir/socialgene_long_cache/hmm_hash/socialgene_nr_hmms_file_1_of_1.hmm`) You shouldn't need to but if you changed any of the `HMMSEARCH...` parameters while creating the database, those settings should be exactly the same when launching the Django app.
 Additionally the file containing the HMMs created from the Nextflow pipeline should be.

 Neo4j memory constraints are also set from within the `common_parameters.env` file.
 See Neo4j memory configuration for info on how to determine optimal values.